code-with-amitk/Code-examples/Threads_Processes_IPC/Terms/README.md

     b.
 Incrementing count value
     c.
 Storing the updated value
 ```
+<a name=av></a>
+#### Atomic Variables
+Atomic types provide are used for shared-memory communication between threads.
+Atomic variables are safe to share between threads.

+<a name=bw></a>
+### Bound Waiting
-- **Bound Waiting:** Process-2 waits outside critical section while process-1 is executing inside.
+Process-2 waits outside critical section while process-1 is executing inside.
+<a name=cb></a>
+### CPU Bound
-- **CPU Bound:** Process spends most of time with CPU executing instructions.
+Process spends most of time with CPU executing instructions.
 From Source: Program doing lot of calculations Eg: finding all possible permutations of a string.
-- **Deadlock**
+<a name=dl></a>
+### Deadlock
-  - 2 or more threads waits on resources which is/are held by each other.
+2 or more threads waits on resources which is/are held by each other.
 None of thread releases the resource and in turn waits for other to release.
 ```c
 Example-1
   Thread-1 acquires mutex-a.